Corgano/balatro-mod-manager/README.md

 # [![Download](images/download.svg)](https://github.com/skyline69/balatro-mod-manager/releases/latest)

 Balatro Mod Manager is available for Windows, macOS, and Linux.
 The installer is standalone and does not require any external libraries.
-> Note: The Balatro Mod Manager is **NOT** available on the Xbox Gamepass version of Balatro
+> Note: The Balatro Mod Manager is **NOT** compatible with the Xbox Gamepass version of Balatro

 [Download the Balatro Mod Manager installer here](https://github.com/skyline69/balatro-mod-manager/releases/latest).